a-b-street/abstreet/docs/articles/rust/article.md

 The ezgui library exposes a very simple, immediate-mode API.
 There's no messy synchronization between application and GUI state; the application just asks what events happened and says what to draw.
-There are basic widgets for text entry and menus (with hotkeys).
+There are basic widgets for text entry and menus.
 The application creates and stores these, passes events along to them, and asks them to draw themselves.
 There's no layouting, besides options to align individual widgets.
 A "canvas" (really a 2D camera) handles basic panning and zooming.

 [This](https://github.com/dabreegster/abstreet/blob/eae301ee1bde247be5a2b067f6a4eadaa68aa6e7/synthetic/src/main.rs)
 is a simple example of usage.
 In the `event` method, the application checks its own current state and, based on that, tests for relevant key-presses or clicks.
-At the bottom of the screen, the current possible actions are shown with their hotkey -- a king of cheap context-sensitive help function. `draw` is simple as well; `ezgui` just exposes methods to draw a colored polygon and render text.
+At the bottom of the screen, the current possible actions are shown with their hotkey -- a cheap context-sensitive help function. `draw` is simple as well;
+ezgui just exposes methods to draw a colored polygon and render text.
 Large batches of geometry can be uploaded once, then cheaply redrawn later.

 ![](hotkeys.gif)